 There's a standing joke among recruits training in the IDF (Israel Defense Forces), "So what did you do today in Krav Maga?" and the answer.
 "More push ups".

-Drills to toughen the soldiers and train them to be more aggressive, are an integral part of our training.
-To understand Krav Maga you have to look beyond the technique; it is notonly the technique that defines Krav Maga but also the training.
+Drills to toughen the soldiers and train them to be more aggressive, are an integral part of military training.
+To understand Krav Maga you have to look beyond the technique; it is not only the technique that defines Krav Maga but also the training.

 When I trained elite security guards I had to grade them each lesson in three categories: Discipline, Technique, and Aggressiveness.
 If you were to walk into most martial arts schools in the world you would see a great deal of emphasis on technique.
 In traditional schools you would also see some emphasis on discipline, and in the few schools that train for full contact no holds bared competition, you would probably see some emphasis on aggressiveness.